GandhiCloudLab/watson-assistant-custom-extension/readme.md

 8. Click on `Add` Option.
 The variable got created.

-9. Similarly create an entry for each Environment variables mentioned in the `.env-sample` file.
+9. Similarly create an entry for each Environment variables as required.

 <img src="images/image22.png">